Chapter 3 Creating Corpus

 XPath (or XML Path Language) is a query language which is useful for addressing and extracting particular elements from XML/HTML documents.
 XPath allows you to exploit more features of the hierarchical tree that an HTML file represents in locating the relevant HTML elements.
 For more information, please see Munzert et al. (2014), Chapter 4.

-In the above example, the XPath identifies the nodes under <div id = “main-content”>, but excludes sister nodes that are <div> or <span class=“f2”>.
+In short, the XPath identifies the nodes under <div id = "main-content">, but excludes their sister nodes that are <div> or <span class="f2">.

 • Now we can combine all information related to the article into a data frame